vonsbuffet/vousbuffet/README.md

 # Look Around

-Start by exploring the header files of each ViB.
+Start by exploring the header files of each ViB, class member variables tell what they do.
-(VBC'c are most rich, and tie everything together.
-Try starting with a ViB in the Cpu directory?)
+(VBCc is most rich, to tie everything together.
+Try a ViB in the Cpu directory?)

 (Excluding Vulkan_Wrapper and Jeneral files; which are extra sauce)
-</br>You will see a class (the "ViB")
-</br>and each class declares the 4 functions, where member variables are assigned.
+</br>Header files define a class (the "ViB") that declares the 4 functions, where member variables are assigned.

-The Source files define the 4 functions for the class.
+</br>The Source files define the 4 functions for the class.

 After looking at a couple ViB, you will see a pattern that will help you learn the rest.